ClaraML96/ClaraML96.github.io/index.markdown

   </p>
 </div>

-How the city functions in the everyday
+### How the City Functions in the Everyday

+To better understand how New Yorkers interact with the subway system, we examine both borough-level ridership patterns and the typical flow of commuters throughout the day.

 <div style="display: flex; justify-content: center;">
   <div style="display: flex; justify-content: center; align-items: center;">